livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 # EBMusEd tutorial ideas:

+## How Audio on the SNES works
+Eight channels, so eight voices can be playing at once, including sound effects which are usually reserved for the last two.

+Small, carefully-made waveforms, converted into BRR, and loaded into memory

+The sound engine, pattern data, and the echo buffer shares the same block of memory, and if you use too much echo, it eats your instruments and sounds like this.

+Making BRRs will be covered in a future video.

-## Notes
+## Note Lengths
+One of the worst hurdles to learning EBMusEd is understanding the concept of note lengths.

+In trackers, everything is the same length, and in MIDI you just don't worry about stuff like that.

+Here, you have to specify note lengths.
+It's not too bad once you get used to it though.

-Note lengths: [length in ticks] [optional staccato & volume descriptor]
+The format of a note length command is `[number of ticks] [optional staccato & volume descriptor]`

-Example: [18]
+One example is `[18]`

-Example: [18 7F] <-- sets the note length to 18, and sets the release time and note volume (separate from channel volume!) to full
+Another example is `[18 7F]`.
+This sets the note length to 18, and sets the release time and note volume (which is a separate thing from channel volume!) to full

-Example: [18 0F] <-- sets the note length to 18, and sets the release time to 0 (makes it really staccato) and sets the volume to full
+Another example is `[18 0F]`.
+This sets the note length to 18, and sets the release time to 0 (makes it really staccato) and sets the volume to full.

-(Show an example of the volume stuff used to create variation)
+Here's an example of how changing the volume stuff can be used to create variation.

+(example)

-Tip - Start with 06, then compress as you go with PK Piano
+Tip - Start with 06, then compress as you go

+## Inserting Notes

 To insert notes, either use the keyboard or PK Piano.